-Name Average Length of Stay in Hospital Because of COPD (ICD10 J40-J47) Definition Mean of hospital day bed occupancy in a given year with cases of COPD Case definition Hospital stay because of COPD Calculation method Sum of all the bed days in use by cases of COPD in a given year / number of cases of COPD discharged in a given year.
-Parameters Numerator: Sum of all the bed day in use by cases of COPD in a given year Denominator: number of cases of COPD discharged in a given year.
-Measurement unit: per 100 Type: average/mean Categories: female, male; ages 25-64 and by age groups 25-34, 35-44, 45-54, 55-64 Frequency of collection: every 3-5 years Data sources Hospital registries Significance and rational Hospital bed utilization can be assessed through admission rates, length of stay and bed day use for inpatients.
-Following trends of average length of stay due to COPD contributes to the assessment of overall performance, resource utilization and can support resource planning.
+Name Average length of stay in a hospital because of diabetes (ICD10 E10-E14) Definition Mean of hospital day bed occupancy in a given year with cases of diabetes Case definition Hospital stay because of diabetes Calculation method sum of all the bed days used by cases of diabetes in a given year number of cases of diabetes discharged in a given year Parameters Numerator: Sum of all the bed days used by cases of diabetes in a given year Denominator: number of cases of diabetes discharged in a given year.
+Measurement unit: per 100 Type: mean Categories: male, female; ages 25-64 and by age groups 25-34, 35-44, 45-54, 55-64 Frequency of collection: every 3-5 years Data sources Hospital registries Significance and rational Hospital bed utilization can be obtained through admission rates, length of stay and bed day use for inpatients.
+Following trends of average length of stay due to stroke contributes to the assessment of overall performance, resource utilization and can support resource planning.